BRTP Faculty - Neuroscience

 Jyothi Arikkath, Assistant Professor, Developmental Neuroscience, Munroe-Meyer Institute for Genetics and Rehabilitation; Ph.D., Howard Hughes Medical Institute, Univ of Iowa, 2003.
 Molecular and cellular mechanisms of dendrite and spine morphogenesis and plasticity in the hippocampus.

-Stephen Bonasera, Assistant Professor, Internal Medicine - Geriatrics; Ph.D., M.D., Emory Univ., 1995.
+Stephen Bonasera, Associate Professor, Internal Medicine - Geriatrics; Ph.D., M.D., Emory Univ., 1995.
 Age-related changes in brain function.

 Michael D. Boska, Professor, Radiology; Ph.D., Univ.
 California, Berkeley, 1985.
 In-vivo magnetic resonance imaging and spectroscopy.

 Shilpa Buch, Professor, Pharmacology and Experimental Neuroscience; Ph.D., Univ. of Baroda, India, 1982.
 Mechanism(s) of CNS pathology triggered by the host-HIV interplay in the context of drugs of abuse.

 Pawel Ciborowski, Associate Professor, Pharmacology and Experimental Neuroscience, and Director of Proteomics Program of CNND; Ph.D., National Institute of Hygiene, Warsaw, Poland, 1983.
 Protein structure and functions; Proteomics.